All Episodes

 Because of unscrupulous members of the Pakistani Secret Service, Rapp finds himself chasing false leads in an effort to keep Pakistani nukes from falling into the hands of terrorists.

-There, he uncovers a plan more dangerous and insidious than he ever expected.
+There, he uncovers a plan more dangerous and insidious than he ever expected, one that could have far-reaching and catastrophic consequences.

 Written with the same relentless action as Vince Flynn's greatest novels, Mitch Rapp's latest adventure is as timely and provocative as ever.